-Our members encourage support for reserves, cadets, cadet force adult volunteers and the wider military family through our enduring relationships within local communities, underpinned by our His Majesty’s Lord-Lieutenant Awards ceremonies and other annual events throughout the year.
+Our members encourage support for reserves, cadets, cadet force adult volunteers and the wider military family through our enduring relationships within local communities, underpinned by His Majesty’s Lord-Lieutenant Awards ceremonies in each of East Anglia’s six counties and other annual events throughout the year.

 We also encourage employers to support reservists, veterans, military spouses and cadet force adult volunteers through the Armed Forces Covenant and the Defence Employer Recognition Scheme.